27 August 2020

 Crefovi operates worldwide as a ‟société d’exercice libéral par actions simplifiée” organised under the laws of France with affiliated branch conducting the practice in the United Kingdom.

 Contact details for our offices around Europe can be found on our website crefovi.com.
-The data controller(s) in respect of your personal information, will be the Crefovi entity or entities with which you are dealing and/or Crefovi SELAS.
+The data controller(s) in respect of your personal information, will be the Crefovi’s entity, or entities, with which you are dealing and/or Crefovi SELAS.

 2. Who does this privacy notice apply to?